Press Release Distribution

 The two companies are an ideal strategic fit.
 Galectin Therapeutics has a promising pipeline of drug candidates, with GR-MD-02 in a phase 1 clinical trial for treatment of nonalcoholic steatohepatitis (NASH) with advanced fibrosis.
 GR-MD-02 was also was recently approved by the FDA to proceed with a phase 1b clinical trial in combination with Bristol-Myers Squibb’s (NYSE:BMY) Yervoy to treat metastatic melanoma patients.

 As a Contract Research Organization, SBH Sciences is primarily a services company, providing products and services to more than 120 clients worldwide, mostly in the areas of oncology and inflammation.
 Using its expertise in computer molecular modeling and in vitro screening, SBH is becoming more involved with its own drug development programs, rather than just shepherding other companies into clinical trials.
-According to the press release
+According to

 announcing the partnership, SBH has already identified several small molecules that act to inhibit galectin-3 that are worthy of more extensive research.

 Forming Galectin Sciences, rather than SBH contracting Galectin Therapeutics or vice-versa, is a succinct move that incentivizes both companies because now they each have skin in the game.
 Galectin Therapeutics gains access to promising new drug candidates while mitigating R&D expenses and SBH gets Galectin Therapeutics’ decades of experience and knowledge in galectin proteins.